-How do you make vanilla buttercream frosting?
+How do you make buttercream frosting?
 This is a question I get asked more than you can imagine.
-So I have written approximately 2000 words all about how to make buttercream frosting, the different type of frosting recipes and I am answering all your questions about buttercream.
+In this tutorial I’m answering all your questions about making homemade buttercream that you can use for everything from decorating cupcakes to frosting cakes!

 There are a few types of vanilla buttercream frosting that you can make.
 One is a traditional American buttercream, made with all butter.
 I would recommend starting with my recipe for Perfect Vanilla Frosting.
 This recipe has RAVE reviews from readers who have made it.